How to monitor MongoDB with OpenTelemetry

 Please note that these processors are optional.
 You may choose to use any of the available processors documented here.

-• Use the resourcedetection processor to create a unique identifier for each mongoDB instance monitored using this configuration.
+- The resourcedetection processor will create a unique identifier for each MongoDB instance monitored using this configuration.

-• Use the normalizesums processor to average the initial metrics received for better visualization.
-To learn more about this processor, check here.
+- Use the Normalize Sums Processor to average the initial metrics received for better visualization.

-• Use the batch processor to collate the metrics from multiple receivers and send them to the exporter destination.
-We recommend using this processor with all receiver configurations, when applicable.
-To know more about this processor check here.
+- Use the batch processor to collate the metrics from multiple receivers and send them to the exporter destination.
+We recommend using this processor with all receiver configurations when applicable.

 1processors: